JoelESol/Assignment3/Assignment 3/Short Term Memory/Short Term Memory.md

 Short-term memory, also known as primary or active memory, refers to the cognitive system responsible for storing small amounts of information for a short time.
 For example, remembering a person's phone number or address.
 Short-term memory has a limited capacity and duration of around 7 items (Miller's Law) and 30 seconds, respectively.
 It is also highly susceptible to interference and decay causing most information to be lost before being transferred to [[Long Term Memory]].

-Short-term memory is also associated with [[Working Memory]].
-However, working memory refers more to the manipulation of information in short-term memory, usually during decision making, or problem solving.
+Short-term memory is often associated with [[Working Memory]].
+However, working memory refers more to the manipulation of information in short-term memory, usually during decision making, or problem solving, and has a larger expanded model as proposed by Baddeley.

+### Consolidation
-Systems to improve memory retention or transfer of memory from short-term to long-term:
+Below are some systems to improve memory retention or transfer of memory from short-term to long-term:
 - [[Rehearsal]]
 - [[Chunking]]
 - [[Mnemonics]]